CypElf/CypElf/README.md

-French student in computer science and cybersecurity enthusiast.
+Computer science and cybersecurity enthusiast.